Devollox/cosmic-rich-presence/README.md

 1. Create an app in the [Discord Developer Portal](https://discord.com/developers/applications ) and take his **Client ID**.
 2. In the Cosmic Rich Presence window, specify:
    - `clientId`
-   - label and URL for Steam buttons
+   - label and URL for Steam buttons(example)
-   - label and URL for the Website-buttons
+   - label and URL for the Website-buttons(example)
 3. Press **SAVE**, after which Presence will automatically restart.

 Without the filled in `ClientID` and both sets of values (label + url), the Rich Presence script does not run.